 The in-flight monitored temperatures deviated from their values at ground due to the thermal gradients with respect to the external environment.
-Fig. 6 below shows the temperature range of the payload electronics and CdTe detector recorded during the flight; the temperature of all other CACT μ S subsystems demonstrated a trend similar to those shown in Fig. 6.
+Figure 8 below shows the temperature range of the payload electronics and CdTe detector recorded during the flight; the temperature of all other CACTμS subsystems demonstrated a trend similar to those shown in Figure 8.

 The detector temperature drift from +28 °C down to approximately -6 °C did not influence the overall detection apparatus, since in-flight automatic gain and offset corrections were continuously performed inside the analog processing electronics.
+The SSGX DAISI electronics system makes this correction in real time as described in the Payload Electronics section.

-Fig. 6 - The recorded thermal behavior of the CdTe detector and electronics temperature is shown here, expressed as a function of flight time.
-The balloon was launched at 23:30 local time (Milo, Sicily, Italy), thus flying primarily during cool overnight hours.(CACTμS collaboration graphic)
+Fig. 8 - The recorded thermal behavior of the CdTe detector and electronics temperature is shown here, expressed as a function of flight time.
+The balloon was launched at 23:30 local time (Milo, Sicily, Italy), thus flying primarily during cool overnight hours.
+(CACTμS collaboration graphic)

 The entire detector subsystem is contained inside a light-tight aluminum cylinder.
 Furthermore, all additional subsystems were packed inside a polystyrene box which was then wrapped with Mylar.

-Although the HASP flight can exceed durations of 20 hours - thus, for substantially longer than the previous twelve-hour flight of CACT μ S - a more recent flight of a CdTe sensor over Svalbard, Norway proved equally thermally successful with polystyrene and Mylar thermal protection.

-Despite the favorable results of the previous flight, the new SSGX payload nevertheless applies an active, dedicated thermal protection system as discussed further below.
+Although the HASP flight can exceed durations of 20 hours - thus, for substantially longer than the previous twelve-hour flight of CACTμS - a more recent flight of a CdTe sensor over Svalbard, Norway proved equally thermally successful with polystyrene and Mylar thermal protection.
+Despite the favorable results of the previous flight as well as similar experiments, the new SSGX payload nevertheless applies an active, dedicated thermal protection system as discussed further below.

-Finally, we rely on the prior radioisotope ground laboratory energy-channel calibration results of the CACT μ S team for in-flight calibration and monitoring of all sensor channel offsets and gains.
-We will also utilize a "test-in" signal in the CACT μ S detector to provide known voltages for real-time calibration.
+Finally, we rely on the prior radioisotope ground laboratory energy-channel calibration results of the CACTμS team for in-flight calibration and monitoring of all sensor channel offsets and gains.
+We will also utilize a "test-in" signal in the CACTμS detector to provide known voltages for real-time calibration.
 This is necessary to compensate for analog channel gain and offset drift during the flight due to variations in temperature and other environmental parameters such as pressure, humidity, and magnetic field intensity.

-Fig. 7 - This graph shows the energy spectrum detected during CACT μ S' flight, including the Pb K-lines generated by the the 2mm thick lead cylinder surrounding the CdTe array.
-(CACT μ S collaboration graphic)
+Fig. 9 - This graph shows the energy spectrum detected during CACT $\mu$ S' flight.
+(CACT $\mu$ S collaboration graphic)

-1.4 Payload Systems and Operation
+1.4 Payload Systems and Flight Operation